Model#

 client.rename_tensor("tensor", "renamed_tensor")

-Because prefixing is enabled on the Model
+Because prefixing is enabled on the Model via enable_key_prefixing in the driver script,

-SmartSim will keep the prefix on the tensor but replace the tensor name as shown in the Orchestrator
+SmartSim will keep the prefix on the tensor but replace the tensor name as shown in the Orchestrator:

 1) "model_1.renamed_tensor"